MNoorFawi/creating-api-for-machine-learning-model/README.md

 ### we can connect the model with whatever application so easily now.

-N.B. many forms can be returned using **plumber** but I prefer a dictionary of dictionaries because it makes more sense to have a name for the whole data especially when the data sent and returned are of many variables.
+N.B. many forms can be returned using **plumber** but I prefer a dictionary of list of dictionaries because it makes more sense to have a name for the whole data especially when the data sent and returned are of many variables.